aazaff/quantitativeFossils.R/README.md

 # Because the theoretical and operational meaning of occurrences in the Paleobiology Database is ill-defined
 # I recommend using presenceMatrix( ) instead if possible.

-# Parameter DataPBBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
+# Argument DataPBBDB is a dataset downloaded from the PBDB - i.e., using downloadPBDB( )
-# Parameter SampleDefinition is the column name defining samples
+# Argument SampleDefinition is the column name defining samples

 CommunityMatrix<-abundanceMatrix(DataPBDB,SampleDefinition="geoplate",TaxonRank="genus")
 ````